dilan-dio4/easybase-website/_posts/2021-01-30-What-Is-a-Serverless-Application.markdown

 #### [Easybase](https://easybase.io/)

-As the name states, this provider best suited to those who are not experts in cloud computing functionality.
-Built for small teams and individuals, **Easybase is a great option for applications that require a database and user authentication**.
+As the name states, this provider best suited for those who are looking for an easy and efficient way to implement cloud computing functionality.
+The newly released cloud functions are intuitive and great for deploying **Javascript functions**, which are callable by URL.
+Built for small teams and individuals, **Easybase is a great option for applications that require a database, user authentication, or serverless functions**.
 You can check out a [video using this platform to implement user authentication in a mobile app here](https://youtu.be/anFHmjlr0YY).

 React and React Native developers, take a look at [the Easybase React walkthrough](https://easybase.io/react/) to see how, in just a couple of minutes, you can implement serverless in your projects.